Christine Grant (administrator)

-Christine Grant (May 27, 1936 – December 31, 2021) was a Scottish-born American athlete, coach, administrator, and advocate for women's college athletics.
+Christine Grant (May 27, 1936 – December 31, 2021) was an American athlete, coach, administrator, and advocate for women's college athletics.
 Dr. Grant served as the athletic director at the University of Iowa from 1973 until 2000.
 She was inducted into the University of Iowa Athletics Hall of Fame in 2006.
 Grant was also inducted into the Women's Basketball Hall of Fame in 2017.

 Early life and education

 Grant was born in Bo'ness, West Lothian, Scotland, on May 27, 1936, to Donald Annan Grant and wife Jean Orr.
 In 1956 Grant received her Diploma of Physical Education at Dunfermline College in Aberdeen, Aberdeenshire, Scotland.
 After graduating, she was a high school teacher and coach in Scotland (1956–1961), and field hockey coach and umpire at the high school, collegiate, national and international levels in British Columbia (1961–1964), Ottawa (1964–1965), and Toronto (1965–1971).
 Grant helped found the national field hockey team in 1962, becoming its first coach.
 Grant moved to Iowa City, Iowa, to pursue a bachelor's degree in physical education under professor M. Gladys Scott at the University of Iowa, which she received in 1969.
 She continued her graduate work, earning a master's degree in physical education in 1970, and a Ph.D. in physical education with an emphasis in administration in 1974.

 While a student at UI, women had to pay out of their own pockets to compete on club teams and weren't allowed to play in the Field House.
 When Grant became coach of the women's golf club, the team couldn't practice on local courses without paying, instead practicing with whiffle balls on the grass near the Iowa Memorial Union.
 At the same time, the university began planning for a new recreation building that would open in 1970.
 When Grant learned that there were no women's restrooms or locker rooms in the initial designs—despite the project being funded by both men's and women's student fees—she pushed back.
 "I'm sure that that was the trigger that made me a feminist.
 That blew me away," Grant would later say.